iamanishsrivastava/H.E.A.L.T.H/README.md

 ## License

-This project is licensed under the [MediCare Custom Contribution License](LICENSE.md).
+This project is licensed under the [H.E.A.L.T.H Custom Contribution License](LICENSE.md).